-Your counsellor can guide you through their process if it is new to you.
+Your psychotherapist can guide you through their process if it is new to you.

 Note: if this makes you feel more uncomfortable, then please stop.

 As your nervous system starts to regulate, and the flow of energy through your body improves, you may notice that your:

 - Thinking becomes more rational

 - Senses become more open to taking in information from the world around you

 - Movements become more comfortable and coordinated.

 It’s OK to ask for Help

 A certain level of anxiety is normal.
 However, if you find you are struggling with feelings of overwhelm, to the extent that they are affecting your day to day living, and are causing concern to you and/or those around you, then it’s important to ask for help.

 Healing happens in relationship, so contacting your counsellor or psychotherapist is a good place to start.
 Together you will be able to explore issues that could be triggering your anxiety, addressing them in a safe and supportive environment.

 Through doing this inner work, it’s not unusual to come into contact with a little child who is hurting, feeling sad, and needs comfort.
 This little child may be yearning for connection and understanding.
 By holding her/him gently, letting her/him know she/he is worthy of being loved, the anxious feelings may subside, as you grow in understanding and awareness.